 Tea benefits to health have been receiving wide attention in the media of late.
 Indeed, knowledge of these beneficial properties in tea has immensely contributed to the beverage’s resurgent popularity.
 Tea is widely believed to be nature’s 'wonder drug'.
 While tea is belatedly gaining a lot of adherents in places like the United States, the beverage has long been popular in countries such as Japan, China, and India precisely due to its perceived ability to promote good health.

-In many places in the globe, the buzz about tea and its health benefits is getting louder and is simply becoming too difficult to ignore.
+In many places around the globe, the buzz about tea and its health benefits is getting louder and is simply becoming too difficult to ignore.
 Enlightened tea drinkers are rediscovering the protective and revitalizing benefits of this ancient drink.

 Have you ever wondered why the Chinese and Japanese have some of the longest life expectancy rates in the world?
 Shhh…here's the secret: they drink tea a lot.